DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/bind-to-data/bind-a-report-to-a-union-based-federated-data-source.md

 1. The query includes only fields that have identical names and types in the original sources.
 You can specify a different name for a field.
 Click the field's **Alias** cell and enter the new field name, if necessary.

-    You can select the **Union All** checkbox in the bottom left to not remove duplicated entries from the query result.
+    You can select the **Union All** checkbox in the bottom left to prevent the removal of duplicate entries from the query result.

     Click **OK** to close the Query Builder window.